 Activation of Hedgehog signaling prevents obesity induced by high-fat diet

-There is no doubt that obesity has become major health issue that requires personal and societal changes.
+There is no doubt that obesity has become a major health issue that requires personal and societal changes.
 Considerable literature shows that obesity causes metabolic abnormalities and increases the risk of a variety of diseases and conditions, such as high blood pressure, high cholesterol, type 2 diabetes, heart disease, stroke, and cancer.
 Weight loss can be a touchy subject due to various reasons.
 It's crucial to find effective therapies to combat obesity and related complications.

 Researchers, including Dr. Fanxin Long and Yu Shi from Washington University School of Medicine (WUSM), have found that activating the Hedgehog signaling pathway can prevent weight gain in mice fed a high-fat diet.
 The study, titled "Hedgehog signaling via Gli2 prevents obesity induced by high-fat diet in adult mice," appeared in eLife on Dec 5, 2017.